nodes-frontend/nFileUploader/readme.md

-# Nodes Galactic Image Preloader
+# Nodes Galactic simple file uploader

 Yello!

-This is a simple image preloader
+This is a simple file uploader

 ## How to